Education statistics

 A survey from the NFEC shows the realities of not being financially literate.

-The average estimated loss was $1,389.06.
-Extrapolating the results to encompass the entire country and you find that financial illiteracy cost U.S. consumers more than $352 billion in 2021 alone.
-While that’s down from the $1,634 in 2020, it does highlight the fact that more needs to be done to promote financial literacy nationwide.
+The average estimated loss was $1,819, significantly higher than the $1,389 in 2021.
+Extrapolating the results to encompass the entire country and you find that financial illiteracy cost U.S. consumers more than $436 billion in 2022 alone.

 Education or assistance – we’re here to help